TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--heading: 'Passive Income from Rentals'
       two_column_content_grid__list--item--list:
+        - 'Have savings or home equity?
+Expect to net more than $2,000 per month.'
         - 'Need financing?
 Even after financing costs, most homeowners net more than $1,000 per month from ADU rentals.'
-        - 'Have savings or home equity?
-Expect to net more than $2,000 per month.'
         - 'Want even more?
 Move into the ADU, and rent out your main home.'
+        - 'Contact us to receive a personalized rental estimate for your area.'
       '#hidden': false
       two_column_content_grid__list--item--copy: 'The Bay Area is a high-rent market.
 You know that.'
     -